Description

 • Photographs turned in for your assignments must be your original work.

-• Do not use photoshop to add or take away elements of the original camera file.
 The content of a photograph must not be altered by adding, rearranging, reversing, distorting or removing people and/or objects from within the frame.
 We will follow the rules of manipulation from the World Press Photo Contest.

 • If you miss a class, it is your responsibility to find out from your classmates what you missed.